efritz/blog/content/resume/index.md

     detail="2011 to 2016"
     >}}

-I shared some knowledge while in grad school.

-{{% icon "check-square class-legend" %}}: I have designed the syllabus, focus, coursework, and lectures for the first semester the following courses were offered.
-{{% icon "square class-legend" %}}: I have re-designed and instructed the following courses.
-{{% icon "square-o class-legend" %}}: I have assisted the remaining courses to various degrees.

 - {{% icon "check-square class-icon" %}} CompSci **658 / 790** -- iOS Programming
 - {{% icon "check-square class-icon" %}} CompSci **482**       -- Server-side Internet Programming
 - {{% icon "check-square class-icon" %}} CompSci **481**       -- Rich Internet Applications